220103JavaFS/project0-JeremiahWeaver/README.md

  if all of my classes are supposed to be attached to the README file instructions or if they are supposed to be separated. on that note I am note, sure if my classes are supposed to be one on top of another like my methods of if each class needs to be a different file for each class for readability a different file is better, but for access one "page" makes more sense.
-Unable to add and commit this project file.*/ public class Card {
+Unable to add and commit this project file.
+Noting that I have attempted to branch and added a package as well as done some small editing in notepad.*/ public class Card {

     public Card() {